 We deployed to Seoul at in late February, just as the COVID-19 epidemic in the country was peaking in Daegu.
-We supported our client to develop preparedness and mitigation frameworks, draft key policies, and support their crisis communication efforts.
+We supported an organisation to develop preparedness and mitigation frameworks, draft key policies, and refine their crisis communication efforts.

 We provided customised training to a global NGO to enable their team members to operate more safely and effectively in complex international environments.